vetheve/Daily_Progress_Journal/February_2023.md

 3. Implement RBAC with Sequelize by creating a User, Role, and Permission model and their associations as described in the Sequelize Associations resource.
 4. Test the RBAC implementation by creating different user roles and trying to access routes that are restricted to certain roles.
 Verify that the RBAC implementation is working as expected.

-###Day 3:
+###Step 3:
->On the third day, I will focus on refining the RBAC implementation and adding more advanced features.
+>On the third step, I will focus on refining the RBAC implementation and adding more advanced features.
 I will also learn about best practices for RBAC and security.

 __Topics to cover:__
 - Refining the RBAC implementation